Rawhan1819/Resume/README.md

 # Resume
-An simple Resume developed using technologies like hypertext markup language &amp; Cascading Style Sheet
+A simple Resume developed using technologies like hypertext markup language & Cascading Style Sheet